 Heather also mentioned two examples regarding safety and trust threshold.

 And a couple of examples that have dropped out recently is that, was obviously in a transportation, the Mississippi bridge failure back in 2007.

 So it killed – people were killed and injured, lots of destruction, lots of dollars to fix.
-And as a result, that right across the US transportation now there’s these multiple bridge inspections to try and manage the problem.
+And as a result, that right across the US transportation now there are these multiple bridge inspections to try and manage the problem.

 And if we go back, Heather and I were talking about 60’s and 70’s early 80’s, we had a lot of processes and procedures in our industry and utilities that would provide multiple factors of safety.